Monitoring and measuring radon exposure in the workplace

 All indoor workplaces including factories, offices, shops, classrooms, nursing homes, residential care homes and health centres can be affected by radon.
 Underground workplaces such as basements, cellars, mines, caves and utility industry service ducts can have significant levels of radon, particularly in radon ‘Affected Areas’.

-How do you monitor and assess for radon?
+How do you monitor and assess radon?

 Radon is detectable and measurable using a recognised and specific radon monitoring device.

-The monitoring will need to be effective considering the building design and their occupancy/activities.
+The monitoring will need to be effective considering the building design and its occupancy/activities.
 The survey will need to be designed to include the correct number of monitoring devices are positioned in suitable and representative areas to determine exposure levels.